Vet Clinic > Cats > Post-Surgery After Care

 Table of Contents

 Has your furry friend just been for a spaying or neutering?
 Or have they had a benign tumor removed?
-Most soft tissue surgery has a very similar aftercare.
-Here is a post-surgery after care cheat sheet for you.
+Most Pet Surgical and soft tissue surgeries have very similar aftercare.
+Here is a post-surgery aftercare cheat sheet for you.

 • When you pick your pet up from our hospital, he may be a little drowsy.
 This is quite normal following an anesthetic procedure.
 The drowsiness should subside over the next 12 – 24 hours.
 Please keep them inside and warm tonight.